Zahid5156/FIUS_Sensors_Individual_project/README.md

 System Demonstration:

-1. Baseline Operation (Static Environment): In the idle state, the system monitors a static background (e.g., floor at 205 cm).
+In this figure, the system monitors a static background (e.g., floor at 205 cm).
 Since distance fluctuations do not exceed the 10 cm threshold, the system remains in IDLE mode with LED7 OFF.

  .Classification: The model correctly identifies the environment as NON-HUMAN with 99.8% confidence.